jeffgortmaker/pyblp/docs/examples.rst

 The :class:`Simulation` can be further configured with other arguments that determine how unobserved product characteristics are simulated and how marginal costs are specified.

 Since at this stage, prices and shares are all zeros, we still need to solve the simulation with :meth:`Simulation.solve`.
-This method computes Bertrand-Nash prices and shares.
+This method computes synthetic prices and shares.
 Just like :meth:`ProblemResults.compute_prices`, it iterates over the :math:`\zeta`-markup equation from :ref:`Morrow and Skerlos (2011) <ms11>` to do so.

 .. ipython:: python

-   simulated_products = simulation.solve()
+   simulation_results = simulation.solve()
-   simulated_products
+   simulation_results

 Now, we can try to recover the true parameters by creating and solving a :class:`Problem`.
-To make estimation easy, we'll use the same formulations and the same unobserved agent data.
+By default, the convenience method :meth:`SimulationResults.to_problem` uses the same formulations and unobserved agent data as the simulation, so estimation is relatively easy.
 However, we'll choose starting values that are half the true parameters so that the optimization routine has to do some work.

 .. ipython:: python

-   simulated_problem = pyblp.Problem(
+   simulated_problem = simulation_results.to_problem()
-       simulation.product_formulations,
-       simulated_products,
-       simulation.agent_formulation,
-       simulation.agent_data
-   )
-   simulated_results = simulated_problem.solve(
+   simulated_problem_results = simulated_problem.solve(
        0.5 * simulation.sigma,
        0.5 * simulation.pi,
        method='1s'
    )
-   simulated_results
+   simulated_problem_results
    simulation.beta
    simulation.gamma
    simulation.sigma